Search:

 Match Policy

 Applicants may propose any combination of cash and in-kind match.
 This means a project might be matched entirely by volunteer time spent on the project, if that makes sense for the application budget.
-Read more about this and the entire application process in the Grant Guidelines: Final_FY 2024 MHAA Project Grants Guidelines

 Intent to Apply

-Here in the Chesapeake Crossroads Heritage Area, we have new documents, including a new Five-Year Plan and Interpretive Framework!
+Here in the Chesapeake Crossroads Heritage Area, we have new planning documents, including a new Five-Year Plan and Interpretive Framework!
 Read more here.

 If you have plans to write an application in the Chesapeake Crossroads Heritage Area, or any questions about developing your project, please send an email to [email protected] to schedule a call with Executive Director Carol Benson at your convenience.
 Thank you!